 If the size limit has not been reached, but records are approaching the maximum record age, the health alert is also displayed.
 When the age limit is reached, records exceeding that limit are deleted.

 There is no mechanism available for retrieving deleted forensic data.

-Multiplexer is not running or not available
+Multiplexer or Bridge Service is not running or not responding

-Administrator Help | TRITON AP-WEB and Web Filter & Security | Version 8.2.x
+Administrator Help | TRITON AP-WEB and Web Filter & Security | Version 8.3.x